WallarooLabs/wally/book/core-concepts/clustering.md

 Wallaroo allows an application to be run on multiple workers working together in a cluster.
 Wallaroo handles distributing work across the cluster at startup, such that no additional work is required on the developer's part.

 A Wallaroo cluster does not have a continuously-running centralized manager for its workers.
 Coordination is all done on a decentralized basis.
 At cluster startup, one worker assumes the role of "initializer."
 The initializer is responsible for coordinating application startup.
-A worker is deemed to be an initializer by passing the `--topology-initializer` command line argument.
+A worker is deemed to be an initializer by passing the `--cluster-initializer` command line argument.

 ## Starting a Wallaroo cluster